 A cottage is, typically, a small house.
 It may carry the connotation of being an old or old-fashioned building.
 In modern usage, a cottage is usually a modest, often cosy dwelling, typically in a rural or semi-rural location.

-- Example: Since buying the cottage, house prices had started on a steady descent.
+- Example: Since buying the cottage, they have enjoyed a quieter lifestyle.

 Courtyard house